Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 or you can browse the page index on the left.

-The project is [hosted on Github][github] and available to read online on <https://guide.encode.moe/>.
+The project is [hosted on Github][github] and available to read online at <https://guide.encode.moe/>.

 [github]: https://github.com/Irrational-Encoding-Wizardry/guide.encode.moe/